McIndi/mast.installer/mast/installer/files/contrib/templates/roadmap.md

             and a couple of markdown files.
 This allows our users to update our product and generate the updated documentation on-the-fly
     * Focus on bug fixes and stability
+* Version 2.2.0 - Complete
+    * Remove dependency on dulwich due to lack of support, although they are working on the issues, we need certain features to work
+    * Focus on usability and bug fixes
+    * Dynamically populate version throughout product to help with troubleshooting
+    * Lots more, please check out our [release notes](./releasenotes.html)
 * Version 3
     * Improve the process of contributing to our projects
         * Adopt a better, more modern development workflow